pjedge/longshot/README.md

 # longshot

-Longshot is a variant calling tool for diploid genomes using long error prone reads such as Pacific Biosciences SMRT.
+Longshot is a variant calling tool for diploid genomes using long error prone reads such as Pacific Biosciences SMRT and Oxford Nanopore.
 It takes as input an aligned BAM file and outputs a phased VCF file with variants and haplotype information.
 It can also output haplotype-separated BAM files that can be used for downstream analysis.
 Currently, it only calls single nucleotide variants (SNVs).

 ## supported operating systems